Creating a more diverse and inclusive ecosystem

 - Developing a unified approach to addressing diversity, inclusion and cultural competencies in core courses through the Gillings MPH Core.

-Task Force members represented the full spectrum of diversity reflected in the UNC-Chapel Hill statement about diversity, as well as a broad spectrum of roles, ranks, experiences, opinions and perspectives.
-A smaller Change Team, drawn from full Task Force membership, was created to examine Task force deliberations, conduct research and articulate the strategy document.
-The Task Force and Change Team were led by co-chairs Rumay Alexander, EdD, RN, clinical professor and director of multicultural affairs, School of Nursing, and Bryan Weiner, PhD, professor, health policy and management, UNC Gillings School of Global Public Health.
-In Summer 2016, a group of Gillings faculty, staff and students revived the efforts of the Diversity and Inclusion Task Force, forming a new committee with volunteers from across Gillings.
+Diversity and Inclusion Task Force members represented the full spectrum of diversity reflected in the Gillings School’s diversity statement, and a broad spectrum of roles, ranks, experiences, opinions and perspectives.
+A smaller Change Team examined Task force deliberations, conducted additional research and developed a strategy document.
+The Task Force and Change Team were led by co-chairs Rumay Alexander, EdD, RN, at that time a clinical professor and director of multicultural affairs, School of Nursing, and Bryan Weiner, PhD, at that time a professor of health policy and management, UNC Gillings School of Global Public Health.
+In Summer 2016, a group of Gillings School faculty, staff and students revived the efforts of the Diversity and Inclusion Task Force, forming a new committee with volunteers from across the Gillings School.